 • actually ask for the help they want or need

 • are clear about what they need (direct & specific)

-• use what I give then – applying it to their lives & use it to grow
+• apply to their lives what I give them & use it to grow

 ➼ “Give a man a fish & you feed him for a day.
 Teach a man to fish & you feed him for a lifetime.”
 Chinese proverb